THERE ARE SO MANY

 Airplane enthusiasts

-...will be happy to know that there's a section of the bay where we can get very close to the runway of JFK and have an acute view of planes taxiing, taking off and landing.
-Of course we have to abide by the physical boundaries which are marked in the bay, but we can still get wicked close.
-Any closer and you're likely on the plane itself.
+...will be happy to know that there's a section of the bay where we can get very close to the runway of JFK and have a close up view of planes taxiing, taking off and landing.

 Marina 59